Sør-Fron Municipality

 Sør-Fron is a municipality in Innlandet county, Norway.
 It is located in the traditional district of Gudbrandsdal.
 The administrative centre of the municipality is the village of Hundorp.
 Other villages in the municipality include Gålå, Harpefoss, and Lia.

-The 742 km2 municipality is the 153rd largest by area out of the 356 municipalities in Norway.
-Sør-Fron is the 224th most populous municipality in Norway with a population of 3,064.
-The municipality's population density is 4.2 PD/km2 and its population has decreased by 4.5% over the previous 10-year period.
+The 742 km2 municipality is the 153rd largest by area out of the 357 municipalities in Norway.
+Sør-Fron Municipality is the 225th most populous municipality in Norway with a population of 3,128.
+The municipality's population density is 4.2 PD/km2 and its population has decreased by 2.3% over the previous 10-year period.

 General information

-The prestegjeld of Fron was established as a civil municipality on 1 January 1838 when the new formannskapsdistrikt law went into effect.
+Fron Municipality was established as on 1 January 1838 when the new formannskapsdistrikt law went into effect.
 On 1 January 1851, the municipality was divided in two.
 The northwest portion became Nord-Fron Municipality (population: 4,685) and the southeast portion became Sør-Fron Municipality (population: 3,421).
-On 27 July 1956, a small area of Sør-Fron municipality (population: 7) was transferred to the neighboring municipality of Vestre Gausdal.
+On 27 July 1956, a small area of Sør-Fron Municipality (population: 7) was transferred to the neighboring Vestre Gausdal Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1966, the municipalities of Nord-Fron (population: 5,758) and Sør-Fron (population: 3,648) were merged to form a new Fron Municipality (with similar borders to the old Fron municipality that existed from 1838-1851 minus the Sjoa area had switched from Nord-Fron to Sel).
+On 1 January 1966, Nord-Fron Municipality (population: 5,758) and Sør-Fron Municipality (population: 3,648) were merged to form a new Fron Municipality (with similar borders to the old Fron Municipality that existed from 1838 to 1851 minus the Sjoa area had switched from Nord-Fron Municipality to Sel Municipality).

-This merger was not well-liked among the residents of the new municipality.
-On 1 January 1977, the merger was reversed and Nord-Fron (population: 6,131) and Sør-Fron (population: 3,509) were recreated using their old borders from 1965.
+The 1966 merger was not well-liked among the residents of the new municipality.
+On 1 January 1977, the merger was reversed and Nord-Fron Municipality (population: 6,131) and Sør-Fron Municipality (population: 3,509) were recreated using their old borders from 1965.

+Historically, the municipality was part of the old Oppland county.
+On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).